mateibarbu19/digital-computers-1/resources/non-blocking/README.md

 [MIT course 6.111](http://web.mit.edu/6.111/www/f2017/handouts/L04.pdf#page=30)
 take very seriously the guidelines in the former article.)

+As the author writes:

+> A **blocking** assignment gets its name because a blocking assignment must
+> evaluate the RHS arguments and complete the assignment without interruption
+> from any other Verilog statement.

+> A **nonblocking** assignment gets its name because the assignment evaluates the
+> RHS expression of a nonblocking statement at the beginning of a time step and
+> schedules the LHS update to take place at the end of the time step.

 Here are the guidelines in the article:

 1. When modeling sequential logic, use nonblocking assignments.